XeroAPI/Xero-Java/README.md

 File f = new File(path.getFile());
 ```

+### How to Create the config.json file
-To create a config.json based on your Xero Application type see the examples below.
-Refer to Xero Developer Center for information where to get your Consusmer Key, Secret and for Private and Partner apps generate a public/private key pair.
+In a standard editor, create a file called config.json (examples are below)  Refer to [Xero Developer Center](http://developer.xero.com) for [Gettig Started](http://developer.xero.com/documentation/getting-started/getting-started-guide/) when you create a Xero App you'll get your Consumer Key and Secret.
+Private and Partner apps require a [public/private key pair](http://developer.xero.com/documentation/api-guides/create-publicprivate-key/) you'll create using OpenSSL.

 **Public Application**